saurpath/Sentiment-Analysis-using-Kubernetes/README.md

           protocol: TCP
     ```

-5. **Create load balancers for Frontend and WebApps:**
+6. **Create load balancers for Frontend and WebApps:**
-    a.
-Click on frontend pod -> Actions -> Expose.
+    * Click on frontend pod -> Actions -> Expose.
-    b.
-Set name as frontend-lb.
+    * Set name as frontend-lb.
-    c.
-Map the port 80 (public) to Target port (container) 80.
+    * Map the port 80 (public) to Target port (container) 80.
-    d.
-Choose Service type as Load balancers and click Expose.
+    * Choose Service type as Load balancers and click Expose.
-    e.
-Repeat for webapp pod with name as webapp-lb and target port as 8080.
+    * Repeat for webapp pod with name as webapp-lb and target port as 8080.

-6. **Expose the logic pod as a service**
+7. **Expose the logic pod as a service**

-    a.
-Click on logic pod -> Actions -> Expose.
+    * Click on logic pod -> Actions -> Expose.
-    b.
-Set name as logic-service.
+    * Set name as logic-service.
 This is where kube-dns will route the requests from the webapp to.
-    c.
-Map the port 80 to Target port 5000.
+    * Map the port 80 to Target port 5000.
-    d.
-Choose Service type as Node Port and click Expose.
+    * Choose Service type as Node Port and click Expose.

-7. **Route the requests from frontend to webapp pod.**
+8. **Route the requests from frontend to webapp pod.**
-    a.
-Get the IP address of the webapp load-balancer from KE -> Services & Ingress.
+    * Get the IP address of the webapp load-balancer from KE -> Services & Ingress.
-    b.
-In our case, it is http://35.225.133.13:80.
+    * In our case, it is http://35.225.133.13:80.
-    c.
-Edit the App.js file locally at Sentiment-Analysis/sa-frontend/src/
+    * Edit the App.js file locally at Sentiment-Analysis/sa-frontend/src/

     ```ruby
      analyzeSentence() {
         fetch('http://35.225.133.13:80/sentiment', {